ximenacastano/SocialPulse/README.md

 ## 🧠 Educational Design

-This project was designed with learning in mind.
-The app is structured in **modules**, and each core concept is explained with markdown and comments:
-- Web scraping basics
-- Feature engineering
+This project is designed for both prototype testing and instructional use.
+Each folder maps to a learning module:

+- **ETL-EDA/**: scripts for extracting, transforming, and analyzing data
-- Model training and evaluation
+- **Modelos_Prediccion/**: machine learning models and evaluation
-- Visualization with feedback loops

-Instructors and learners can adapt the code and documentation to their own datasets.
+- **streamlit_app/**: front-end interface and visualizations

+Ideal for instructors or learners exploring AI use cases in marketing, social media, or applied data science.

 ---